EthanThatOneKid/api.ethandavidson.com/docs/HANDBOOK.md

 ## Development 👨‍💻

-To install the development runtime, execute `deno install -qAf --unstable https://deno.land/x/denon@2.4.6/denon.ts`.
+To spin up the development server, execute `deno run --allow-net --allow-read --allow-env mod.ts`.

-To spin up the development server, execute `denon run --allow-net --allow-read --allow-env mod.ts`.
+To test the client library, spin up the development server in one terminal instance (as above) and execute `deno test --allow-read --allow-net` in another terminal instance.

 ## Deployment 🚀